Effective Change Order Management

 - Elective changes are those that are proposed to enhance the project, but are not required to meet the original project objectives.
 Therefore, elective changes may or may not be implemented.
 This type of change is not mandated.5

 The owner’s authorization of the Change Order initiation communicates to all parties that the justification and documentation that is required in advance of implementing the Change Order have been met.

 7. EVALUATION AND VERIFICATION OF COSTS

 The owner must have confidence that the contractor’s assessment of the costs to complete the extra work for a potential Change Order is fair and reasonable.
 There are several actions that the owner can undertake to avoid being overcharged.
-The owner’s approach in reviewing the proposed costs for a potential Change Order is dependent upon the method of calculation that was used by the contractor and agreed to by the owner in preparing the estimate.
+The owner’s approach toward the review and analysis of a Change Order’s proposed cost is dependent upon the method of calculation that was used by the contractor and agreed to by the owner in preparing the estimate.
 How the costs are reviewed and verified is determined by whether the costs were based on a unit price, lump sum, or a T&M type of estimate.
 The requirements for evaluating estimates that are based on one of these three methods are discussed below:

 7.1 UNIT PRICE